Turtle Bunbury

 Grand Canal Square - Liebskind, Mateus, Schwarz together.

-Sir John Rogerson - founding father of the Docklands.
+Sir John Rogerson - founding father of the Dublin Docklands.

 Sir John Rogerson’s Quay - from wooden piles to high rise.